IrvingLuo/Hoopscope/README.md

 Detail View: Click on any player or game to get an in-depth view of stats, profiles, and schedules.
 Navigate through player details using the intuitive next and previous buttons.
 Each detail view also has a unique URL for direct access.

 Note: While HoopScope offers a robust experience, the availability depends on the balldontlie API's uptime.
-In cases of rate-limiting or downtime, certain app features might utilize cached data or show limited results.
+In cases of rate-limiting or downtime, certain app features might utilize cached data or show limited results.\

+# Easy Start

+In the project directory, you can run:

+### `npm install`

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Getting Started with Create React App